College Factual by our College Data Analytics Team

 Located in the midsize city of Greeley, University of Northern Colorado is a public university with a medium-sized student population.
 This university ranks 9th out of 33 colleges for overall quality in the state of Colorado.

-There were roughly 23 journalism students who graduated with this degree at University of Northern Colorado in the most recent year we have data available.
-After graduating, journalism degree recipients generally earn an average of $33,002 at the beginning of their careers.
+There were approximately 21 journalism students who graduated with this degree at University of Northern Colorado in the most recent year we have data available.
+After graduation, journalism degree recipients generally make around $33,002 in the first five years of their career.

 More information about a degree in journalism from University of Northern Colorado